aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 # Next exercise

-Now that you are encrypting and decrypting, how about [adding Multiple CMKs](./multi-cmk.md)?
+Now that you are encrypting and decrypting, how about [adding Multiple KMS Keys](./multi-kms-key.md)?